ImperialCollegeLondon/safedata_validator/docs/data_providers/data_format/data.md

 ### Interaction data

-Interaction data is essentially just a column of categorical or numeric data that you want to associate with (at least) two taxon identities, but there are lots of ways that the taxon identities could be provided.
+Interaction data is data that involves more than one taxa (e.g. observations of clouded leopard hunting success rate with various prey).
+This data is essentially just a column of categorical or numeric data that you want to associate with (at least) two taxon identities, but there are lots of ways that the taxon identities could be provided.

 Interaction data fields do this by using two alternative descriptors to tie the data to taxa: `interaction_name` and `interaction_field`.
 Each descriptor can